mburger-stsci/nexoclom/docs/nexoclom/inputfiles.rst

 spatialdist.type [Required]
     Set `spatialdist.type = surface map`.

-spatialdist.mapfile [Required]
+spatialdist.mapfile [Optional]
-    Path to the file containing the surface map.
+    Set this to a pickle or IDL savefile containing the map information, or set to 'default' to use the default surface composition map.

+    The sourcemap is saved as a dictionary with the fields:

+        * longitude: longitude axis in radians

+        * latitude: latitude axis in radians

+        * abundance: surface abundance map

+        * coordinate_system: planet-fixed, solar-fixed, or moon-fixed

+    If not given, the default, planet-fixed surface composition map is used.

-spatialdist.coordsystem [Optional]
+spatialdist.subsolarlon [Optional]
-    Coordinate system for the map.
-Options are solar-fixed, planet-fixed, or moon-fixed.
-Default = solar-fixed for planets and planet-fixed for moons.
-For a surface composition map that rotates with the planet, use planet-fixed.
+    Sub-solar longitude for the observation in radians.
+This is required for a planet-fixed coordinate system.

 spatialdist.exobase [Optional]
     Location of the exobase in units of the starting point's radius.